Skip to main content

 Working with endpoints

 Endpoints are the connection points to the server from the client.
 With Serverpod, you add methods to your endpoint, and your client code will be generated to make the method call.
-For the code to be generated, you need to place your endpoint in the endpoints directory of your server.
+For the code to be generated, you need to place the endpoint file anywhere under the lib directory of your server.
 Your endpoint should extend the Endpoint class.
 For methods to be generated, they need to return a typed Future, and its first argument should be a Session object.
 The Session object holds information about the call being made and provides access to the database.

 import 'package:serverpod/serverpod.dart';